helenduz/IceCream-Explorer/README.md

 On localhost:
-1. After cloning this repository onto your local machine, navigate to the main folder.
+1. After cloning this repository onto your local machine, navigate to the /Data/IceCreamData folder.
+2. In the command line, type `psql -f createtable.sql` to create the database.
+Type `psql` then enter `\dt` at the prompt.
+Next, import the data by typing `\copy products FROM 'products.csv' DELIMITER ',' CSV` followed by `\copy reviews FROM 'reviews.csv' DELIMITER ',' CSV` at the prompt.
-3. In the command line, type `python3 webapp.py 127.0.0.1 <port number>`, where `<port number>` can be 5107 or 5207.
+3. Navigate back to the main folder, then in the command line, type `python3 webapp.py 127.0.0.1 <port number>`, where `<port number>` can be 5107 or 5207.
 4. In your web browser, go to `http://127.0.0.1:<port bumber>`, where `<port number>` is the port number you entered in the previous step.